 Grade Point Average

-JMELI participants will be expected to maintain a cumulative grade point average of 2.50 or better.
+JMELI participants will be expected to maintain a cumulative and semester grade point average of 2.70 or better.
 Students failing to meet this GPA requirement will be given an opportunity to participate for one semester on a conditional basis.

 Full-Time Course Enrollment